Pedestrian Accident Claims How Much Compensation Can I Claim?

 - Other public places

-It is understandable why this aspect is important.
+It is understandable why this aspect is essential.
 The process of claiming pedestrian accident compensation can be tedious.
-It is, therefore, fair to know how much you are likely to receive before determining how far you will go with it.
+Therefore, it is fair to know how much you are likely to receive before determining how far you will go with it.
 But one thing you should know is that if your solicitor does their job right, pedestrian compensation claim amounts to what no insurance company wants to pay without a fight.
 Moreover, the amount also depends on factors such as:

 - Your age